KieranMcCool/RetroStation/README.md

 works but make sure you include "{0}" in it somewhere as this is what is replaced with the ROM files path.

-## There are hundred of GUI front-ends for emulators, why RetroStation?
+## There are hundreds of GUI front-ends for emulators, why RetroStation?

 Use what you like, I made this because I couldn't find one that suited my needs.
 They were all either too much hassle to set up, lacked decent controller support or were